MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-help-and-support.md

 ### <a name="navigating-to-other-parts-of-the-site"></a>Navigating to other parts of the site

-The docs.microsoft.com hosts content for other products and other types of content.
-Use the links at the top of the site to navigate to the [Microsoft Learn site](/learn/dynamics365/business-central?WT.mc_id=dyn365bc_landingpage-docs) site or to the [Dynamics 365 release plans](/dynamics365/release-plans/), for example.
+Microsoft Learn hosts content for other products and other types of content.
+Use the links at the top of the site to navigate to [Microsoft training](/training/dynamics365/business-central?WT.mc_id=dyn365bc_landingpage-docs) site or to the [Dynamics 365 release plans](/dynamics365/release-plans/), for example.
 You can also find a link to the [Dynamics 365 Community](https://community.dynamics.com/) site, for example.

 ## <a name="apps-and-other-solutions"></a>Apps and other solutions